Szego condition, scattering, and vibration of Krein strings: Introduction

 where real-valued functions $q_1$ and $q_2$ on $\R_+$ satisfy $q_{1}, q_2 \in L^1_{\loc}(\R_+)$.
 For each value of the spectral parameter $z \in \C$, the solution, $\Psi(\cdot,z)$, is a locally absolutely continuous function on $\R_+$ with values in $\C^2$.
 It can be considered as the generalized eigenvector of the Dirac operator

 The operator $\Dd_{Q}$ is a densely defined self-adjoint operator on the Hilbert space

-Its domain consists of locally absolutely continuous functions $X \in L^2(\C^2)$ that satisfy two conditions: $JX' + QX \in L^2(\C^2)$ and $\langle X(0), \oz \rangle_{\C^2} = 0$.
+Its domain consists of locally absolutely continuous functions $Z \in L^2(\R_+,\C^2)$ that satisfy two conditions: $JZ' + QZ \in L^2(\R_+,\C^2)$ and $\langle Z(0), \zo \rangle_{\C^2} = 0$.
 The ``free'' Dirac operator, corresponding to the potential $Q = 0$, will be denoted by $\Dd_0$.

-The one-dimensional Dirac operator \eqref{do-i} has its origin in relativistic quantum mechanics, and it describes the one-dimensional particle of unit mass moving in a field defined by a potential $q: \R_+ \to \R$, see \cite{Thaller} and page 534 in \cite{HSch14}.
-In the theory of completely integrable systems, the Dirac equation appears as a linear self-adjoint problem that is used to solve the nonlinear Schr\"odinger equation (see, e.g., \cite{FTbook}, Chapter~1 and \cite{Marchenko}, \cite{deift}, \cite{kupin}, \cite{MakPol} for more on inverse spectral problems).
+The one-dimensional Dirac operator \eqref{do-i} has its origin in relativistic quantum mechanics.
+It appears after the separation of variables as the radial part of a ``full'' Dirac operator that describes a relativistic particle in a radially symmetric external field in $\R^3$ (see Section 4.6 in \cite{Thaller}).
+In the one-dimensional model, $\Dd_{Q}$ describes the particle of unit mass moving in a field defined by a potential $q\colon \R_+ \to \R$.
+That function $q$ is related to $q_1$ and $q_2$ in \eqref{potential} by $q_1=\cos(2\int_0^\tau q\,ds)$ and $q_2=-\sin(2\int_0^\tau q\,ds)$, see page~534 in \cite{HSch14}, and a discussion at the end of Section \ref{wfp}.
+In the theory of completely integrable systems, the Dirac equation appears as a linear self-adjoint problem that is used to solve the nonlinear Schr\"odinger equation.
+See, e.g., \cite{FTbook}, Chapter~1 for the inverse scattering approach in the theory of nonlinear Schr\"odinger equation, and \cite{Marchenko}, \cite{deift}, \cite{kupin} for more on inverse scattering problems.